 The Foundation is limited to providing money, property or benefits for public charitable purposes in the Commonwealth of Australia.
 However, the Foundation is able to provide a grant for activities outside the Commonwealth if the grant is made for a public charitable purpose in the Commonwealth.
 For example, a grant might be made to an Australian university to enable it to fund an overseas study tour by an Australian researcher engaged by the university.

-The online application can only be accessed when a funding round is open.
+The online application system can only be accessed from this page when a funding round is open for this funding area.

 Step 1: Read ALL the information on this program area page to ensure you meet the eligibility criteria and program area objectives before you begin.

-Step 3: You will then need to login by entering your username and password or create an account by clicking New Applicant?.
+Step 4: You will then need to login by entering your username and password or create an account by clicking New Applicant?

-Step 5: If your Expression of Interest is approved by the Program Manager, you will be invited to submit a full application.
+Step 6: If your Expression of Interest is approved, you will be invited to submit a full application.

 What happens next?